kali-linex/linex/Documentation/networking/ip-sysctl.rst

 	The maximum number of packets which may be queued for each unresolved address by other network layers.

-	(deprecated in linux 3.3) : use unres_qlen_bytes instead.
+	(deprecated in linex 3.3) : use unres_qlen_bytes instead.

-	Prior to linux 3.3, the default value is 3 which may cause unexpected packet loss.
+	Prior to linex 3.3, the default value is 3 which may cause unexpected packet loss.
 The current default value is calculated according to default value of unres_qlen_bytes and true size of packet.